 6-III.D.
-HEALTH AND MEDICAL CARE EXPENSES DEDUCTION [24 CFR 5.611(a)(3) (i) and 5.603(b)]
+HEALTH AND MEDICAL CARE EXPENSES DEDUCTION [24 CFR 5.611(a)(3) (i)]

 Unreimbursed health and medical care expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed ten percent of annual income.